Threats to Madagascar's biodiversity and ecosystems

 EROSION

-blood red and staining the surrounding Indian Ocean, astronauts have remarked that it looks like Madagascar is bleeding to death.
-This insightful observation highlights one of Madagascar's greatest environmental problems—soil erosion.
-Deforestation of Madagascar's central highlands, plus weathering from natural geologic and soil conditions, has resulted in widespread soil erosion, which in some areas may top 400 tons/ha per year.
-For Madagascar, a country that relies on agricultural production for the foundation of its economy, the loss of this soil is especially costly. more >>
+With its rivers running blood red and staining the surrounding Indian Ocean, astronauts have remarked that Madagascar appears to be bleeding to death.
+This vivid observation underscores one of Madagascar’s most pressing environmental issues—soil erosion.
+Deforestation in the central highlands, combined with natural geological and soil conditions, has led to severe erosion, with some areas losing more than 400 tons of soil per hectare annually.
+For a country whose economy relies heavily on agriculture, the loss of fertile soil is particularly devastating.

 OVEREXPLOITATION OF LIVING RESOURCES